OpenHFT/RFC/Self-Bootstrapping-Data/Self-Bootstraping-Data-0.1.md

 80 00 00 40 - start of the file with a 128 bytes header, and meta data bit set.
 ```

-The header might be in YAML or Binary YAML (or another Wire format) [Wire Format API](https://github.com/OpenHFT/RFC/blob/master/Wire-Format-API/) defines a strategy for detecting whether YAML or Binary YAML was used.
-For text the top bit of the first byte must be 0, for Bianry YAML the topi bit must be 1.
+The header might be in YAML or Binary YAML (or another Wire format)

+[Wire Format API](https://github.com/OpenHFT/RFC/blob/master/Wire-Format-API/) defines a strategy for detecting whether YAML or Binary YAML was used.
+For text the top bit of the first byte must be 0, for Binary YAML the top bit of the first byte must be 1.

 ```yaml
 !JournalOne {